akretion/akaidoo/README.md

 </p>

 <p align="center">
-  <i>Navigate the Odoo & OCA Maze: Instantly Gather Relevant Addon Files.</i>
+  <i>Navigate the Odoo & OCA Maze: Instantly Gather Relevant Modules Files.</i>
 </p>

 ---

-**Akaidoo** extends the powerful [manifestoo](https://github.com/acsone/manifestoo) CLI to pinpoint and list all relevant source files (Python models, XML views, wizards, reports, and even OpenUpgrade migration scripts) from a specific Odoo addon and its *entire* dependency tree (usually only 10-30 modules) across the millions of lines of the Odoo and OCA addons in your addons_paths.
-It's designed to streamline your development workflow by quickly providing the focused context you need, for AI LLM's for instance.
+**Akaidoo** extends the [manifestoo](https://github.com/acsone/manifestoo) CLI to list and copy all relevant source files (Python models, XML views, wizards, reports, and even OpenUpgrade migration scripts) from a specific Odoo addon and its *entire* dependency tree.
+It's designed to streamline your development workflow by quickly providing the focused context you need; for AI LLMs for instance.

 Akaidoo bridges this gap by helping you: